Noonan syndrome is a genetic disorder that is present from birth. It involves a variety of distinguishing features and health issues.

 Other complications that may need special attention and medical or other interventions include:

-Increased risk of cancer: According to the National Cancer Institute, people with Noonan syndrome have a higher risk of certain types of cancer, including soft tissue tumors, cancer of the nerve cells, and some forms of leukemia.
+Increased risk of cancer: According to the National Cancer Institute, people with Noonan syndrome have a

 Developmental delays: If learning difficulties, intellectual disabilities, or other developmental challenges are significant, children with Noonan syndrome may need a special plan to meet their educational and developmental needs.